warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 {"content":"but this isnt sarcastic at all","id":"foo2","sarcasm":0}
 ```

-That's much more useful, but this is just barely scratching the surface of what Benthos can do.
+That's much more useful, but this is just barely scratching the surface of what Bento can do.
 For example, here's a config that calculates sarcasm with your processor and removes anything with a sarcasm level at or above 80:

 ```yaml
 pipeline: